Weston

 Things To Do For Fun

-And coming in just as popular with travelers maineslogan1and locals alike is the view.
+And coming in just as popular with travelers and locals alike is the view.

 The Million Dollar View that with inflation adjustment, should be renamed with a larger number to showcase just how incredible the long view from the scenic turn outs really is.